Travelling To Meribel

 Meribel Ski Chalets can help you with your journey.

 We can arrange to pick you up from the airport or train station in a private minibus.

 Alternatively, you can follow the links below, to find great deals on flights, coaches, transfers or car hire.
 If you have any questions at all about how best to get to Meribel, please do ask us.

 There are 4 airports that serve Meribel.
 Chambery is the closest and smallest, a 1½ hour drive up to the resort.
 It can be chaotic on a Saturday, but the short transfer time makes it worthwhile.

 Next up is Geneva.
 The motorway means that you can get from Geneva to Meribel in a little over 2 hours, although weekend traffic means you’re more likely looking at 2½ hours.
 It’s either motorway all the way or the more direct main road alongside beautiful Lake Annecy.
 Geneva is the airport best-suited to cope with Saturday crowds.

-Grenoble, which is another small airport like Chambery is a 2 – 2¼ hour drive mostly on motorway.
+Grenoble, which is another small airport like Chambery is a 2¼ hour drive mostly on motorway.
 Lyon is about 2½ hours.
 On peak Saturdays (in December and February), traffic can be very bad from all airports, but particularly Lyon and Grenoble, and journey times can be as long as 4 hours.
 It is worth avoiding these two airports on peak weeks.

 There are scheduled and charter flights that serve all these airports.
-Once you’ve booked your flights to the French Alps, we can pick you up in our private minibus, or you can book an airport transfer direct to your ski chalet.
+Once you’ve booked your flights to the French Alps, we can arrange to pick you up in a private minibus, or you can book an airport transfer direct to your ski chalet.
 Alternatively, you can hire a car.

 Airport Transfers to Resort

-We can pick you up from any of the nearby airports or Moutiers train station in our private minibus.
+We can arrange to pick you up from any of the nearby airports or Moutiers train station.

-You pay for the whole minibus not per person, so the more of you there are (up to 8) the better value.
+You pay for the whole minibus not per person, so the more of you there are, the better value.

 We recommend Geneva or Chambery airports, and we suggest avoiding Grenoble or Lyon airports during high season.